chaimkriger/challenge-2/README.md

 ```
 First, the user will be asked to enter a file path to a rate-sheet.
 The user should then input './data_daly_rate_sheet.csv'.
 Then, the user will be asked a serious of questions to evaluate the user's loan eligibility.
 If the user qualifies for loans, the user will be prompted to save the list of qualifying loans.
-If not, the user will be thanked for using the app.
+If the user does not want to save the list, the user will be thanked for using the app.
+If the user qualifies for no loans, the app will close.

 ---